 My lovelies may already be thinking of choices; what were his favorite clothes, will we put praying hands on the casket, what will I wear to his funeral, what kind of flowers will we get?

 My dear ones can't help but stare, count and wonder; "It's down to minutes now, maybe even seconds."
 (Luke 16:22) But they don't know I've already slipped away because some angels came to help me.
-(Gen. 3:19) "REDEMPTION FROM DEATH."
+(Gen. 3:19) "REDEMPTION FROM THE CURSE OF DEATH."
 I've got things to do and I'm in a hurry.
 After all, the Son of God made me a promise one time.
 That old wore out body can go ahead and die all by itself when its autonomic nervous system finally quits; I'm already gone!

 Two Eden curses down and one to go!
 (John 8:51-56; 11:26 & Heb.
 2:9-14 key: Jesus beat death when He came back from death) "And whosoever liveth and believeth in me shall never die."
 (Rev. 1:18) Jesus has the keys of hell and death.
 (1Cor.
 15:55) "O death, where is thy sting?
 O grave, where is thy victory?"